British artists' suppliers, 1650-1950 - B

 Thomas John Middleton (1817-89?) was recorded in the 1851 census as artists' colourman, age 33, at 32 Wakefield St, Gray’s Inn Road, with wife Ann, age 36.
 Ann Middleton was given as a partner in the business in 1851 trade directories.
 By 1854 Thomas John Middleton was listed in her place.
 He was living on the premises at 79 Long Acre at the time of the 1871 and 1881 censuses.
 He remained a partner in the business until 1887, but also traded independently as Thomas John Middleton (qv) from 1875 until 1882.

-In their trade catalogue of August 1873 Brodie & Middleton described the business as established 1840, and advertised in sections as follows: superfine watercolours, colours and materials for illuminating, superior photographic watercolours, glass painting watercolours, drawing papers including Turnbull’s Bristol and London boards, brushes for watercolour painting, earthenware, enamel colours, etching and copper plate materials, oil colours, oils, varnishes, etc, brushes used in oil painting etc, easels and handbooks on art (Catalogue for Department No.1.
+Trade as a colourman: In their trade catalogue of August 1873 Brodie & Middleton described the business as established 1840, and advertised in sections as follows: superfine watercolours, colours and materials for illuminating, superior photographic watercolours, glass painting watercolours, drawing papers including Turnbull’s Bristol and London boards, brushes for watercolour painting, earthenware, enamel colours, etching and copper plate materials, oil colours, oils, varnishes, etc, brushes used in oil painting etc, easels and handbooks on art (Catalogue for Department No.1.
 Illustrated List of Colors & Materials for Oil and Water Color Painting, &c., 80pp, appended to James Callingham, Sign Writing and Glass Embossing, 1874, 2nd ed.).
 Other Brodie & Middleton trade catalogues from this period can be found as appendices to instruction manuals.

 The business passed to Frank Trotman in 1887 when Thomas John Middleton reached the age of 70.
 It advertised as ‘the old established Artists' Colourmen’ (The Year's Art 1888, and subsequently).
 It had an account with Roberson, 1871-1908 (Woodcock 1997).
 By 1913 Trotman was claiming to have greatly expanded Brodie & Middleton’s trade, especially among scenic artists (Whitley papers vol.3, p.301, letters to Whitley from Frank Trotman, 29 September 1913, and his son Howard, 22 September 1913).